yorutoki/vorpaelyzis-site/markdown/tos.md

     things of similar nature.
 Amount of fees depending on the size, type, and complexity of the design itself and the order (chibi, icon, sketches, flats+lines, or illustration)</div>

+4. No refunds are possible after the work is done, approved and received by the client.

 ## Delivery Options
 By default, commissions with no deadline or rushed request can take from 2 weeks to 3 months to complete, based on the scale and complexity of the commissioned product.
 Vorpaelyzis will always be reachable and update the client on the progress of the work, as well as any delays that may incur during the commission.
 After ordering, Vorpaelyzis will be giving an estimate of time/day when it'd be done by.